rappopo/bdez/README.md

 # @rappopo/bdez

-An ORM/ODM wannabe for [Rappopo DAB](https://docs.rappopo.com/dab/)
+The one & only ORM/ODM for [Rappopo DAB](https://docs.rappopo.com/dab/)

 ## Links